All The Things you Probably Won't be Told about The Yorkshire Terrier!

 He hears you approach and his excitement goes into overdrive - he's happy to see you and eager to play and catch up on the day and instead of being happy you're displeased and swat him with a newspaper.

-What's a Yorkshire Terrier puppy to do?
-It's up to us, as human, to look at the world through the eyes of teacup Yorkies and try to make it more comfortable for them to live in.
+What are new puppies to do?
+It's up to us, as humans, to look at the world through their eyes and try to make it more comfortable for them to live in.

 Look for the easy solutions.

-If he's bored find ways to keep him busy, not just physically but mentally.
+If your pup is bored find ways to keep him busy, not just physically but mentally.

-A good teacup Yorkie is a tired teacup Yorkie - with regular exercise with his leader there's less pent up frustration.
+A good teacup Yorkie is a tired one - with regular exercise with his leader there's less pent up frustration.

 He goes for a walk with you and a little play time, then to his "den" in his crate.